gorbachellen/education-inequality/README.md

 * [Jonathan Kozol - Savage Inequalities](https://www.youtube.com/watch?v=f6wCsAXmjdI)
 We plan to add more news articles and statistic data for multimedia

-## Project Format:

-We will be making a generic digital geographies project because we want the audience to explore areas in the area their family members live after we introduce our ideas.
-The projection of the map will be Albers equal area conic projection to show the lower states.
-We want to use a light monochrome basemap to show the best visual contrast.
-We will use zoom 4 for initial overview and -100, 38 for long and lat.
-So far, we plan to make two major choropleth maps and a dot density map.

-### Choropleth Maps (Using NCES education dataset and USA population dataset):

-1. The Map of Education and Investment explores income and investment in public high schools through a collection of choropleth maps dated 2005 to 2015.
-Each map’s data is filtered by the categories of “Money on Students”, “Enrollment”, “Instruction Expenditure”, and “Federal Revenue”.
-By displaying the progress (or lack thereof) of schools over time, we begin to paint a picture of how school is valued through the lens of money.
-How much is spent?
-Where?
-This leads us to the Map of Academic Achievement, where we delve into academic performance by state.

-2. The Map of Academic Achievement tells the story of scores.
-Data is presented as a collection of choropleth maps dated 2005-2015, broken down by “Verbal SAT”, “Math SAT”, “Art GPA”, and “STEM GPA”.
-Paired now with Map 1, we can build a greater understanding of potential association between money and performance.
-Questions we could ask ourselves are: Where are the best scores?
-Where are the worst?

-### Dot Density Map (Using NCES School Locations Dataset and King county average income dataset):

-3. The Map of Public School Distribution will use the location of each public school in King county to show a distribution of public schools.
-In fact, we want to use census tract average income data to be a choropleth basemap for the dots of schools.
-The goal of this map is to show the unequal distribution of public school resources to hook the audience's interest and explore how income plays a role in the quality of education that students are receiving.

 ## Defining Terms